MarcusFDev/alien-evader-project2/README.md

 The Alien Evader game was created using the [Phaser](https://phaser.io) Framework.
 The Game is divided into multiple `scenes` and imported into the `<script.js>` file.
 Alien Evader uses `<div>` as buttons which have been styled using CSS & custom assets as images.

-While an attempt was made to have the game completely functional on all devices, unforeseen issues arose with the Phaser code causing the scene background images to not appear as they should and due to the problem not being fixable for the project deadline; the game may not yet be working as intended on Mobile and Tablet sized devices.
+While an effort was made to have the game completely functional on all devices, unforeseen issues arose with the Phaser code causing the scene background images to not appear as they should and due to the problem not being fixable for the project deadline; the game may not yet be working as intended on Mobile and Tablet sized devices.

 The Game Menu Scene

 - The Play button changes the `scene` and allows the user to begin the game.
 - The How to Play button sends the user to a new `scene` revealing a styled `<div>` providing instructions of how to play.
 - The Audio button switches on & off the music for the game, by default the audio is off.

+Regarding Audio, an attempt was made to give the jump an audio sound.
+Due to a bug causing the audio button not to function correctly with the jump sound in place, the jump sound was removed and pushed to Feature ideas.
+The jump sound was referenced in Credits.

 ![Alien Evader Menu image](assets/images/site-images/site-gamecanvas-img.png)